Meetings at held at 7:00 p.m., Clock Tower Room

 recommendations to the Town Manager concerning the use of staff, outside consultants and the allocation of resources toward the development of the Rail Trail;

 6. To consider the financial impacts of the project and to devise strategies for securing substantial state or federal government assistance for the development of the Rail Trail;

 7. To consult with relevant Town boards and committees concerning strategies for the development and maintenance of the Rail Trail;

 8. To make recommendations concerning:

 a.
 Permitting and Design

 d.
-Annual Operating Cost, including trash removal, repairs, resurfacing, seasonal operation, and related financial considerations;
+Annual Operating Cost, including trash removal, repairs, resurfacing, seasonal operation, and related financial

 e.
 Other related matters.

 9. To meet regularly and annually elect a chair and clerk.